BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique prints and antique maps.

-Traditionally, maps and art prints were purchased by dedicated collectors.
+Traditionally, antique maps and art prints were purchased by dedicated collectors.

 The rising popularity of antique prints and maps means that many are now bought specifically to decorate the home.